developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/input/dcp/index.md

 <br>

 ### Start in
-Sets the mode that DCP will startup with.
-If configured to launch as a button, the DCP mode can be changed at runtime by dragging, but the launch state will not be changed in the Profile.
+Sets the mode that DCP will startup with. **Button mode** is the only option that can interchange between button and full screen modes.
+It initiates as a floating button and can change to full screen by dragging the button to the bottom of the screen.
+Once in full screen, it can interchange back to a floating button by swiping down.
+The launch state is not changed in the Profile.
+In either **Button mode** or **Button-only** mode, the floating button can be dragged and placed anywhere on the side based on the **Docking option** selected.

 **Start-in options**:

-* Button mode (floating button)
+* Button mode
 * Full-screen mode
 * Button-only mode

 <img style="height:350px" src="../dcp_maximized.png"/>
-_Data Capture Plus shown in maximized mode_
+_Data Capture Plus shown in full-screen mode_
 <br>

 ### Button highest position